robinhood/faust/docs/userguide/tasks.rst

         print('WAKE UP ONCE A DAY')

-After starting the worker, and it's operational, the above cron job will print something every day at 8pm.
+After starting the worker, and it's operational, the above Cron job will print something every day at 8pm.

 ``crontab`` takes 1 mandatory argument ``cron_format`` and 2 optional arguments: